-Financial Assistance For Laid-Off Workers – Are you unemployed, laid off, or a furloughed worker?
-You may be eligible for emergency financial help with bills.
+Laid Off Workers – How to get Financial help.
+Are you unemployed, laid off, or a furloughed worker?
+You may be eligible for emergency government grants and help with bills.
 For instance, there are programs local programs that offer emergency financial assistance for basic living needs.
 You may be able to get partial or full-time financial aid and other types of assistance.

 The first thing you want to do is file for unemployment benefits.
-It will take a few weeks for benefits to kick in so apply as soon as you have been fired or your hour severely cut.
-Inform your landlord/mortgage company, utility, credit card, and car loan company, to let make them aware of the change in your financial situation.
+It will take a few weeks for benefits to kick in, so apply as soon as you have been fired or your hours severely cut.
+Inform your landlord/mortgage company, utility, credit card, and car loan company to make them aware of the change in your financial situation.
 Often they are happy to work with you.

-It’s difficult when you don’t know when your next check is coming or how you are going to care for your family.
+It isn’t easy when you don’t know when your next check is coming or how you will care for your family.
 However, financial help available is available until you get another job.
 Let’s find out where to look for help.

 File for Unemployment Benefits Right Away